 Orchid Collection

 These orchids and other tropical plants are maintained in three off-view greenhouses and one public conservatory, totaling over 26,000 square feet of space.
-The extensive diversity of orchids within the collections enables staff to display blooming orchids year-round in the Rose Hills Foundation Conservatory, where examples of rare plants are rotated on a weekly basis for the public to view, appreciate, and interpret.
+The extensive diversity of orchids within the collections enables staff to display blooming orchids year-round in the Rose Hills Foundation Conservatory, where examples of rare plants are rotated on a regular basis for the public to view, appreciate, and interpret.

 One of the three greenhouses where orchids are grown.